ChartsCSS/ChartsCSS.org/src/components/axes.md

 </v-row>

-To customize the secondary axes use the following CSS variable:
+To customize the secondary axes use the following CSS variables:

 ```css
 #my-chart {